iotempire/iotempower/doc/quickstart-pi.rst

   internet - no extra configuration is necessary for this.
-  You can also connect an Android-phone with its charging cable to one of the USB ports of the pi and enable USB-tethering (if the Android phone) was connected to wifi before it forward its ethernet to the pi gateway.
+  You can also connect an Android-phone with its charging cable to one of the USB ports of the pi and enable USB-tethering (if the Android phone) was connected to wifi before it will forward its ethernet to the pi gateway.
   If you do not have access to an ethernet port or an Android phone just move to the next step.
   [#f1]_